videolan/x265/doc/reST/cli.rst

 	**Range of values:** Between the maximum consecutive bframe count (:option:`--bframes`) and 250

+.. option:: --lookahead-slices <0..16>

+	Use multiple worker threads to measure the estimated cost of each frame within the lookahead.
+When :option:`--b-adapt` is 2, most frame cost estimates will be performed in batch mode, many cost estimates at the same time, and lookahead-slices is ignored for batched estimates.
+The effect on performance can be quite small.
+	The higher this parameter, the less accurate the frame costs will be (since context is lost across slice boundaries) which will result in less accurate B-frame and scene-cut decisions.

+	The encoder may internally lower the number of slices to ensure each slice codes at least 10 16x16 rows of lowres blocks.
+If slices are used in lookahead, the are logged in the list of tools as *lslices*.

+	**Values:** 0 - disabled (default).
+1 is the same as 0.
+Max 16

 .. option:: --b-adapt <integer>

 	Adaptive B frame scheduling.
 Default 2